 You should supply the police with a certificate from a physician or other healthcare professional stating that you have attended a substance abuse service appointment where intoxicant use, its health impacts and treatment options were discussed.

-After the police have processed the aforementioned documents, you should submit an application for a new driving licence with an alcohol interlock special condition [69 (111)] to an Ajovarma office or online using Trafi's My e-Services.
+After the police have processed the aforementioned documents, you should submit an application for a new driving licence with an alcohol interlock special condition [69 (111)] to an Ajovarma office or online using Traficom's e-Services.

 If you are driving on an alcohol interlock licence, you may only operate the vehicle you declared to the police when you applied for the licence.
 An alcohol interlock may be installed in a car, bus, coach, van, lorry or tractor.
 An alcohol interlock may also be installed in several vehicles operated by the same person.